-Whether you can register a classic Foreign Owned Company in Indonesia (PT PMA) with your 100% ownership of the Indonesian branch, or your Indonesian company needs to be partially, or completely owned by a local entity (Indonesian company, or individual) depends on a document called NEGATIVE INVESTMENT LIST issued by BKPM.
+Company registration in Indonesia can be started by choosing the classic Foreign Owned Company in Indonesia (PT PMA) with your 100% ownership of the Indonesian branch, or your Indonesian company needs to be partially, or completely owned by a local entity (Indonesian company, or individual) depends on a document called Negative Investment List issued by BKPM.
 The document divides business fields into fully closed to foreign investment, fully open to foreign investment and conditionally open to foreign investment.

 How much share you can have for your company in Indonesia?
-Check your business activity!
+Check below!

 Best choice for business activities with:

-- Possible foreign ownership of more than 50%.
+- Possible foreign ownership is up to 100%.

 - If your business activity doesn’t belong in the “fully closed to foreign investment” group, you can set up Foreign Owned Company in Indonesia (PT PMA).
 Nevertheless, given the high financial demands of the Foreign Owned Company in Indonesia, it is questionable, whether you should set-up PT PMA if you can’t have the majority share in the company.

 - You have greater control over the company (especially if you own 51% of shares, or more) than in the case of Local Nominee Company in Indonesia.